-In addition to the criminal consequences, if the council member is found guilty of a knowing violation, he is also guilty of malfeasance in office.
-In that case, the judge may order the forfeiture of the seat on council. § 2.2-3122.
+In addition to the criminal consequences, a council member who is found guilty of a knowing COIA violation is also guilty of malfeasance in office.
+In that case, the judge may order the forfeiture of the member's seat on coun- cil. § 2.2-3122.

-If a contract is entered into that involves either a council member who violated the general provisions relating to bribes, insider information, undue influence (§ 2.2-3103), or a violation of the "personal interest in a contract" provisions, the council may rescind the contract.
+If a contract is made by a locality is found to involve either a council member who violated the general provisions relating to bribes, insider information, undue influence (§ 2.2-3103), or a violation of the "personal interest in a contract" provisions, the council may rescind the contract.
 In that case, an innocent contractor may not receive the profits he anticipated in the deal.
-The contractor may only receive a "reasonable value," according to § 2.2-3123.
+The con- tractor may only receive a "reasonable value," according to § 2.2-3123.